Health and Safety

 A Team Approach to Our New Normal

-WorldStrides assembled a cross-functional team we call our Back to Travel Task Force in early Spring, and we have been working to help you travel with confidence ever since.
-This Task Force leverages decades of experience across our company to assess the safety of the destinations we travel, stay abreast of openings/closings, understand new protocols and regulations from our partners, and create trainings and detailed safety plans to manage the risk associated with COVID-19.
-The Back to Travel group, led by Chief Experience, Health and Safety Officer Terri Morgoglione, is also informed by the government of Canada, CDC and WHO guidelines, as well as the guidance of the team at The George Washington Department of Emergency Medicine who staff our Doctors on Call program.
+WorldStrides' Back to Travel Task Force leverages decades of experience across our company to assess the safety of the destinations we travel, stay abreast of openings/closings, understand new protocols and regulations from our partners, and create trainings and detailed safety plans to manage the risk associated with COVID-19.
+The Back to Travel group, led by Chief Academic, Health and Safety Officer Terri Morgoglione, is also informed by the CDC, the Government of Canada, as well as the guidance of the team at The George Washington Department of Emergency Medicine who staff our Doctors on Call program.
 We are also closely monitoring the evolving standards of the education community and the travel industry, and will continue to update our plans as new information on COVID-19 comes to light.

 Adaptations for Safety

 WorldStrides will continue to rely on our deep network of safety resources, including our exclusive Doctors on Call program, 24/7 On Call centre, and age-appropriate adult supervision to adapt in this changing environment.
-Our protocols detailed below will continue to evolve, and likely differ slightly from group to group, and city to city, because we are committed to getting it right.
+Our staff is fully vaccinated, and all our protocols detailed below will be continuously evaluated, and will likely differ slightly from group to group, and city to city, because we are committed to getting it right.

-Participants will be provided two disposable face masks per day.
+Masks will be required while in all enclosed spaces.
 Hand sanitizer will be available throughout the program, including on buses and at hotels.
-WorldStrides will also provide contactless thermometers for temperature checks to be performed twice daily by a designated adult.
 Students will be asked a series of questions daily to monitor for COVID-19 symptoms.

 All WorldStrides staff participate in a mandatory COVID-19 training program developed by our Health & Safety Team in consultation with our Medical Director Dr. Neal Sikka.
-Our staff will assist your group with pre-departure safety briefings for the family as well as twice daily safety briefing with your group's adult chaperones.
+Our staff will assist your group with pre-departure safety briefings for the family as well as a safety briefing upon arrival.